 Here’s an example of a basic header:

 This header shows what document I’m looking at (‘MSP-04 Control of Documents’), and answers the questions on how to tell this document has been approved (‘Released’), and the version (‘3 March 2016’), who is responsible for approving it (‘Office Manager’), and where to find it (‘Quality Systems Toolbox’)

 Here’s an example footer showing information that should be on each page of the document:

 Why on every page?

-- the number/name of the document – so you know what it is and can find the master copy, even if the first page is missing.
-Some people use the file path or URL of the master copy. e.g. “G:\Documents\ControlDocuments.doc”, or “https://demo.qualitysystems.com/documents/control-of-documents”
+- Number, name of the document – so you know what it is and can find the master copy, even if the first page is missing.
+Some people use the location of the master copy instead. e.g., a file path “G:\Documents\ControlDocuments.doc”, or a URL “https://demo.qualitysystems.com/documents/control-of-documents”

-- the revision date or number – so you can easily check to see whether the copy you have is the latest, even if the first page is missing, or your different (paper) versions get mixed up.
+- Revision date or number – so you can easily check to see whether the copy you have is the latest, even if the first page is missing, or your different (paper) versions get mixed up.